avicennaresearch/ema_software_map/README.md

    score cells, grouping of rows and columns, and so on.
 4. Updates the formula of score cells based on the row IDs.

-This method allows us to work on the JSON file to discuss the changes and comparisons, but always have the sheet as an easy way to see the results.
+This method allows us to work on the JSON file to discuss the changes, but always have the sheet as an easy way to see the results.

 ## Change Monitoring